Some Ways Of Saving Money May Cost You More In The End

 Can any of these scenarios happen?

-The likelihood of some occurring are greater than others though.
+The likelihood of some occurring is greater than others though.

 So, what can you take away from all of this?